 5. Offer a way to show solidarity.

-Giving back lets people feel connected during these challenging times.
+Giving back lets people feel connected during challenging times.
 Although many people are looking for ways to give, asking for one large donation can feel daunting.
 But asking for a recurring gift can seem more manageable—for you and the donor.
 Ultimately, smaller donations in steady increments add up and can be more valuable than one-time donations.

 With a strong foundation of donors, you can avoid overdependence on one major donor or grant.
-Monthly giving programs can help diversify your income stream and better support your earth-changing work in the long run.
+Monthly giving programs can help diversify your income stream and better support your world-changing work in the long run.

 Ready to build your monthly giving program?
 Read Part 2 of our monthly giving series, “How To Start A Monthly Giving Program.”